Katamaze/Leap/README.md

 They are slow and their commitment is non-impactful.
 We have bugs from years that whould take minutes to fix.
 Similarly we are waiting for missing features that any skilled developer could complete in a couple of days.
 I don't want to sound presumptuous but I find incredible that a company of the size of WHMCS can't match the features delivered by a single developer.

-# Tell me more about Leap
+# Tell me more

 At this stage I prefer to lay the foundation of Leap only counting on a small group of people and providers that I personally know.
 Right now I don't want to involve too many people otherwise Leap will quickly turn into a bland and unachievable wish list and will never be released.

 Initial funding is not a problem.
 I can count on a partnership 🙏, PNRR and some extra cash coming from crypto (ATOM 😜).

-When we go live, I will sustain it with Github sponsors and donations.
+When we go live, it will sustain itself with Github sponsors and donations.
 I will not enable them till the software reaches an acceptable level.
 The reason for that is simple.
 I don't like asking money only based on my good intentions that still need to be proved.

 If you want to help, watch and star this project.

 # Notes

 The content below is tentative.
-They are just interal notes.
+They are mostly internal notes.
 What you see may not reflect what eventually is included in Leap.
 Manage your expectations accordingly.

 ### How to read tables